luckyWangYan/LF-LGFA/README.md

 ## Acknowledgement

-Our code is based on [LF-DFnet](https://github.com/ZhengyuLiang24/LF-DFnet).
+This code is built on [LF-DFnet](https://github.com/ZhengyuLiang24/LF-DFnet).
 We thank the authors for sharing their codes.

 ## Contact

-Any question regarding this work can be addressed to 3220200966@bit.edu.cn
+You can concat with me via wangyan@bit.edu.cn